co-cart/co-cart/readme.txt

 = Join our growing community =

-A Slack community for WooCommerce developers, WordPress agencies and shop owners building the fastest and best stores using Restful applications.
+A Slack community for developers, WordPress agencies and shop owners building the fastest and best headless WooCommerce stores with CoCart.

 [Join our community](https://cocart.xyz/community/)